difiore/ethogrammar/README.md

 	* ad libitium

 * scheduling rule

 Definition: The temporal span over which the subjects’ behavior is sampled.
 Instantaneous samples represent a snapshot in time with negligible duration, whereas continuous samples have a duration.
 	* instantaneous
 	* continuous

 * interval

 Definition: Time between two consecutive instantaneous samples.

 * targeted duration

-A predetermined length of time over which the study subject(s) is/are to be observed, if possible.
+Definition: A predetermined length of time over which the study subject(s) is/are to be observed, if possible.

 * ethogram
 * research project